cljacoby/aws-notes/readme.md

 * S3 buckets can be configured to create access logs, which log all requests made to the S3 bucket

 ### Encryption
-* Two types of encryption:
+* There are two types of encryption:

-#### In Transit:
+  1. **In Transit**:
    * Data in the process of being sent to/from a computer to the S3 bucket
     * Secured using SSL/TLS
-#### At Rest:
+  2. **At Rest**:
     * Data existing in the bucket
     * 4 methods for encrypting data at rest:

 ##### Server Side Encrpytion:
 1. one